When To Take Creatine for Brain Health, Muscle Recovery & More

 With emerging evidence of creatine's nootropic benefits, timing becomes even more vital.
 In this guide, we'll help you determine the optimal timing for creatine intake to achieve the best results from this powerful supplement.

-- For Muscle Benefits: Take creatine before or after workouts to enhance strength, power, and muscle recovery.
+For Muscle Benefits: Take your creatine before or after workouts to enhance strength, power, and muscle recovery.

 Creatine is a naturally occurring compound found in small amounts in animal products like meat and fish.
 It plays a vital role in providing energy to cells, particularly during high-intensity activities.